memgraph/documentation/pages/client-libraries/rust.md

+---
+title: Rust quick start
+description: Discover the utilization of Rust with Memgraph.
+Our documentation explores Rust integration for streamlined graph computing.
+---

 # Rust quick start

 At the end of this guide, you will have created a Rust program that connects to the Memgraph database and executes simple